 • Heat the grill to medium-high, 400°F

-• If the grill is not clean, use a wire grill brush to clean the grates.
-Use a grill brush to apply a thin layer of cooking oil on the grill grates.
+• Use a grill brush to apply a thin layer of cooking oil on the grill grates.

 • Place the steak on the grill, fat side down, and allow it to cook for about 6 minutes.
 Then, flip the steak and cook for about 6-8 minutes on the other side, or until the steak reaches an internal temperature of 130°F for medium-rare and 140° for medium.